 - an apartment owner having issues with your coop management or board

 - an apartment owner who is being evicted by the co-op management

 - considering adding a name to a “deed” of a co-op

 - wish to include your co-op in your estate plan

 My name is Albert Goodwin, and I have been handling proprietary lease issues for over a decade.
-You can give me a call at (212) 233-1233.
+We at the Law Offices of Albert Goodwin are here for you.
+We have offices in New York, NY, Brooklyn, NY and Queens, NY.
+You can call us at 718-509-9774 or send us an email at [email protected].